swcarpentry/python-novice-inflammation/pages/07-errors.md

 NameError: name &#39;count&#39; is not defined</code></pre></div>

 Finally, the third possibility is that you made a typo when you were writing your code.
 Let's say we fixed the error above by adding the line `Count = 0` before the for loop.
 Frustratingly, this actually does not fix the error!
-Remember that variables are [case-sensitive](../../gloss.html#case-sensitive), so the variable `count` is different from `Count`.
+Remember that variables are **case-sensitive**, so the variable `count` is different from `Count`.
 We still get the same error, because we still have not defined `count`:

 <pre class="in"><code>Count = 0